-Twelve Twelve Months Ended January 31,

-20 21 20)20
+Twelve Mor

+2022 2021

-Revenue recognized at a point in time: (in thous sands)
+Revenue recognized at a point in time: (in thou isands 5)

-Seamap \$ 16,304 \$ 21,617
+Seamap \$ 16,422 \$ 16,304

-Klein 4,145 7,468
+Klein 5,428 4,145

-SAP - 101

-Total revenue recognized at a point in time \$ 20,449 \$ 29,186
+Total revenue recognized at a point in time \$ 21,850 \$ 20,449

 Revenue recognized over time:

-Seamap \$ 766 \$ 733
+Seamap \$ 871 \$ 766

-Klein
+Klein \$ 386

-SAP

-Total revenue recognized over time 766 733
+Total revenue recognized over time 1,257 766

-Total revenue from contracts with customers \$ 21,215 \$ 29,919
+Total revenue from contracts with customers \$ 23,107 \$ 21,215

-The revenue from products manufactured and sold by our Seamap and Klein businesses, as well as the revenue from products marketed and sold by our SAP business, is generally recognized at a point in time, or when the customer takes possession of the product, based on the terms and conditions stipulated in our contracts with customers.
-Our Seamap business also provides annual Software Maintenance Agreements ("SMA") to customers who have an active license for software imbedded in Seamap products.
+The revenue from products manufactured and sold by our Seamap and Klein businesses, is generally recognized at a point in time, or when the customer takes possession of the product, based on the terms and conditions stipulated in our contracts with customers.
+However, from time to time our Seamap and Klein businesses provide repair and maintenance services, or perform upgrades, on customer owned equipment in which case revenue is recognized over time.
+In addition, our Seamap business provides annual Software Maintenance Agreements ("SMA") to customers who have an active license for software imbedded in Seamap products.
 The revenue from SMA is recognized over time, with the total value of the SMA amortized in equal monthly amounts over the life of the contract.